 - Preheat the oven to 350°F. Line an 8in. x 8in. baking pan with parchment paper and set aside.

-- Make the cake.
-In a small bowl, whisk together the cake flour, baking powder, baking soda, and salt.
+- In a small bowl, whisk together the cake flour, baking powder, baking soda, and salt.
 Set aside.

 - With the mixer on low speed, add the dry ingredients and stir until just incorporated.
 With the mixer still running on low speed, slowly add the milk and stir just until combined.
 Be careful not to over mix the batter.